Spain Special Expat Regime Tax: A Beckham Law Spain Guide

 Spain Special Regime Tax Forms

-To apply for Spain’s Special Tax Regime (Beckham Law), the key tax residence form is:
+To apply for Spain’s Special Tax Regime the key tax residence form is:

 Other relevant forms related to tax residency and income reporting may include:

-When is the right time to apply for the Beckham Law?
+When is the deadline for the Spain Beckham Law?

-The right time to apply for the Beckham Law (Spain’s Special Expat Tax Regime) is within six months from the start date of your registration with Spanish Social Security or from the official start of your employment in Spain, whichever applies.
+Under the Beckham Law (Spain’s Special Expat Tax Regime), you must apply within six months from the start date of your registration with Spanish Social Security or from the official start of your employment in Spain, whichever applies.
 Missing this deadline may disqualify you from the regime.

 Under the Special Tax Regime, you are required to file an annual income tax return using Modelo 100, declaring your Spanish-sourced income and applying the flat tax rates of 24% on income up to €600,000 and 47% on amounts above that.
 Additionally, you must keep your tax residence information updated with forms like Modelo 030 if your personal or address details change, and submit any other necessary tax declarations for additional income or assets in Spain.